 Some of the hottest phones for teenagers include:

-- The Apple iPhone 11.
+- The Apple iPhone 12.
 The iPhone is the gold standard of smartphones.
-The latest Apple iPhone 11 is especially appealing to teens, though, because of its new and improved dual-system camera that allows them to take ultra-wide photos in both day or night mode.
+But the latest Apple iPhone 12 is especially appealing to teens because of its new and improved dual-system camera that allows them to take both wide and ultra-wide photos in both day or night mode.
 It also boasts the best video quality of any smartphone.
 And the iPhone 12 is smaller, thinner, and lighter than other 5G phones, and features a shatter-resistant ceramic shield in lieu of regular glass, making the screen less likely to break if your teen drops it.

-- The Samsung Galaxy S10 Series.
-The Samsung Galaxy S10e, S10, and S10+ also feature top-notch camera technology, with built-in pro-grade lenses, including an ultra-wide lens.
+- The Samsung Galaxy S20 Series.
+The Samsung Galaxy S20 and S20 Ultra also feature top-notch camera technology, with built-in pro-grade lenses, including an ultra-wide lens.
 Plus, the intelligent camera helps them take stunning photos by suggesting image compositions and automatically optimizing camera settings.
 And teens who plan to use their phones for gaming can take advantage of technology that reduces lag time and enhances performance, especially when paired with a 5G network.

-- The Google Pixel 4.
-The Google Pixel 4 XL is a third option with the features teens care about most – namely superior photo technology.
-As with the iPhone and Galaxy S10, the Pixel shoots color- and detail-rich photos, even in low-light conditions.
-Like the iPhone, it comes with a second lens, which gives photos pro camera quality.
-And like the Samsung S10 series, it comes with photo assistance.
+- The Google Pixel 5.
+The Google Pixel 5 is a third option with the features teens care about most — namely superior photo technology.
+As with the iPhone and Galaxy S20, the Pixel shoots color- and detail-rich photos, even in low-light conditions.
+Like the iPhone, it comes with a second lens, which gives photos pro-camera quality.
+And like the Samsung S20 series, it comes with photo assistance.
 Unlike the other two, those who opt for the Google Pixel get unlimited photo and video storage for a lifetime’s worth of digital content.

 32. Their Own Game System